peterkaczorowski/kicad-mac-builder/README.md

 Basics
 ------
-* Open up KiCad.app, and then open up each of the applications like pcbnew and the calculator.
+* Open up KiCad.app, and then open up each of the applications like Pcbnew and the calculator.
 * Open up each of the apps in standalone mode.

 Templates